 Dance Floor Camera Twist | Minute Photography

-Welcome to our new YouTube video series, Minute Photography, where we explain photography tips & tricks, myths, and techniques all within 60 seconds!
+Note: This article is part of our YouTube video series, Minute Photography, where we explain photography tips & tricks, myths, and techniques all within 60 seconds!

 Step 1: Dial in your camera settings